bonomali/doc-tier2-sponsors/README.md

-The Barn Agency Limited | Tier 2 (A rating) Tier 2 General The Barts Health National Health Service Trust | Tier 2 (A rating) Tier 2 General The Beefeater of St Katharine's Dock Ltd T/A The Medieval Banquet | Tier 2 (A rating) Tier 2 General The Behaviouralist Ltd. London Greater | Tier 2 (A rating) Tier 2 General The Belgravia Trichological Group Limited | Tier 2 (A rating) Tier 2 General The Berkeley Hotel Limited | Tier 2 (A rating) Tier 2 General The Best Health TCM Ltd | Tier 2 (A rating) Tier 2 General
+The Barn Agency Limited | Tier 2 (A rating) Tier 2 General The Barts Health National Health Service Trust | Tier 2 (A rating) Tier 2 General The Beefeater of St Katharine's Dock Ltd T/A The Medieval Banquet | Tier 2 (A rating) Tier 2 General The Behaviouralist Ltd. | Tier 2 (A rating) Tier 2 General The Belgravia Trichological Group Limited | Tier 2 (A rating) Tier 2 General The Berkeley Hotel Limited | Tier 2 (A rating) Tier 2 General The Best Health TCM Ltd | Tier 2 (A rating) Tier 2 General